no10ds/DEPRECATED-rapid-api/docs/guides/contributing/dev-usage.md

 The "action" component of a permission (`READ`, `WRITE`, etc.) is used only in the matching logic when a request is made and compared to the specified scope assigned to the endpoint being accessed.

+## Handling Exceptions

+We have a global exception handler that catches custom defined and unexpected exceptions.
+This handler either redirects the user to an error page if it is a browser request or otherwise returns a structured json response with corresponding status code.

+When handling exceptions in the code favour using the most generic custom exceptions as defined in `custom_exceptions.py`.
+Only create a new custom exception if you need it to modify behaviour further up in the call chain and this would improve readability.